Liover Peguero Preview, Player Props: Pirates vs. Mets

 Liover Peguero At The Plate

-- Peguero has two doubles, four home runs and two walks while batting .254.
+- Peguero has two doubles, five home runs and three walks while batting .269.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.